jamduval/homework/hw_wk1.md

 2. _Count the number of occurrences of the word 'dictionary' (regardless of case) across all files in the DAT9 repo._
   * After first using 'git clone https://github.com/vybstat/dat9.git', I then entered the following into Git:
 'grep -ri "Dictionary" .'; which produced the following __two__ occurrences of the word 'dictionary' in the DAT9 repo:
-./README.md:2.
+"./README.md:2.
 Count the number of occurrences of the word 'dictionary' (regardless of case) across all files in the DAT9 repo.
-./project/README.md:* **Data dictionary (aka "code book"):** description of each variable, including units.
+./project/README.md:* **Data dictionary (aka "code book"):** description of each variable, including units."

-3. ___Optional:__ Use the command line to discover something "interesting" about the Chipotle data.
+3. _Optional: Use the command line to discover something "interesting" about the Chipotle data.
 The advanced commands may be helpful to you._
   * In my opinion, something "interesting" to me would be if you cut the data and store it into a new file by doing; 'cut -f3,5 chipotle.tsv > prices.tsv' and then performing a sort by; 'sort prices.tsv'.
 Excluding the